 Located in Oakland just across the Bay Bridge and down I-880, OAK is basically just as close as SFO is to the major tourist centers of San Francisco proper.
 It is also subject to fewer fog related delays.

 By far the largest carrier at Oakland is Southwest, which is my personal favorite for family travel.
-Other family-friendly airlines like Alaska Airlines and Hawaiian Airlines also fly a lot of routes into OAK.
+Other family-friendly airlines like Alaska Airlines and Hawaiian Airlines also fly a fair number of routes into OAK.

 Related: Tips for Flying Southwest Airlines with Kids

-Intra-California and West Coast routes are well served from OAK, as is Hawaii.
-Oakland’s international service has been up and down in recent years as new low cost airlines spring up but is starting to come back after the closures of 2020-2021.
+Intra-California and West Coast routes are well served from OAK, as is Hawaii (although less so in 2025 than a few years ago).
+Oakland's international service has been up and down in recent years as new low cost airlines spring up but is currently running strong to destinations in Mexico specifically, thanks to Volaris and Viva Aerobus.

 OAK Airport Layout